Siouxland Forecast: June 3, 2020

 Tonight there’s a chance of isolated strong thunderstorms occurring.
 There’s the potential for large hail & damaging wind gusts this evening so make sure to stay weather aware as things develop and we’ll provide the latest updates on KCAU 9.
-We’ll clear those out near midnight and then have quiet conditions going through Thursday morning.
+We’ll clear out the storms and showers near midnight and then have quiet conditions entering Thursday morning.
 The low will dip to 63°.

-We should kick off the weekend on a good note with a high of 86° plus mostly sunny skies.
+We should kick off the weekend on a good note with a high of 86° plus mostly sunny skies Friday.
 There’s a chance of showers and thunderstorms on Saturday and it’s going to be slightly cooler on Saturday & Sunday in the middle 80s.

 A bigger pattern shift looks to occur next Tuesday with a rain system – afterward we’ll have highs dip into the 70s with some meaningful relief from the heat.